natalia-kozlowska/wine_raport/raport.md

 But where is the consumer in the brush of alcohol shops?
 Choosing the right wine is not an easy thing to do, especially for someone who simply does not know wines.
 Although, according to statistical surveys, in 2020 a Pole drank an average of 3.5 liters of wine and we are still far from the leader in this classification, which is France (40 liters), this market is growing dynamically, and the demand for good quality wines is growing year by year.

-Data from the site [Kaggle](https://www.kaggle.com/zynicide/wine-reviews) include over `r length(unique(wine))` thousand unique wines that have been reviewed by world-class wine experts such as Paul Gregutt, czy Virginie Boone.
+Data from the site [Kaggle](https://www.kaggle.com/zynicide/wine-reviews) include over 17 thousand unique wines that have been reviewed by world-class wine experts such as Paul Gregutt, czy Virginie Boone.
 By analyzing this data, I wanted to understand the needs of a potential client and try to answer the most mediocre and at the same time the most frequent questions;
 - *Does a good and highly valued wine have to be expensive?*
 - *Which country does the best wines come from?*
 - *Which wines are both cheap and highly valued, and which on the contrary?*